 Android viruses are rare, but they exist.
 Almost exclusively installed via dodgy apps, the best way to avoid an Android virus is to keep to the secured confines of the Google Play store.
 Even that is not always enough to keep you entirely safe, however.

-When Google becomes aware of a dodgy app it will automatically remove it from all affected devices, which is exactly what happened in January 2018 when it discovered 60 Android apps Check Point found were exposing children to pornography.
-More recently, in March it has pulled seven apps containing Andr/HiddnAd-AJ malware, which peppers devices with ads and notifications six hours after its installation.
+When Google becomes aware of a dodgy app it will automatically remove it from all affected devices, which is exactly what happened in January 2018 when Check Point discovered 60 apps were exposing children to pornography.
+In March it then pulled seven apps containing Andr/HiddnAd-AJ malware, which peppers devices with ads and notifications six hours after its installation.

 Should your device get lumbered with some malware, we will explain how to:

 - Put it into Safe mode

 - If necessary remove the malicious app's administrator status

 - Uninstall the app

 If this fails a factory reset should remove the bug once and for all, though you would understandably prefer not to have to do so if your Android isn't backed up.